UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 USC Stats and Trends

-- USC has played nine games, with three wins against the spread.
+- In USC's nine games this season, it has three wins against the spread.

-- This year, the Trojans are winless ATS when entering a game as an underdog of 3 points or more.
+- This year, the Trojans are winless against the spread when entering a game as an underdog of 3 points or more.

-- USC's games this season have gone over the total in four out of nine opportunities (44.4%).
+- USC has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

 - The Trojans average 49.9 more yards per game (441.3) than the Bruins allow (391.4).